Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Methods

 \subsection{Notation and Problem}

-Suppose we have $D$ views (e.g., genomics, proteomics) with $p_d$ variables measured on the same $N$ subjects.
+Suppose we have $D$ views (e.g., genomics, proteomics, clinical) with $p_d$ variables measured on the same $N$ subjects.
 Each view has $s =1,\ldots,S$ subgroups known a priori, each with sample size $n_s$ where $N=\sum_{s=1}^{S}n_s$.
 For subgroup $s$ and view $d$, $\bm X^{d,s} \in \Re^{n_s \times p_d}$ represents the data matrix.
 Assume we also have outcome data for each subgroup.
 For a continuous outcome(s) (e.g., AWT), we have matrix $\bm Y^s \in \Re^{n_s \times q}$ where $q$ is the number of outcomes.
-For a multi-class outcome with $m$ unique classes, let $\bm Y^s \in R^{n_s \times m}$ be an indicator matrix with the $ij$th entry being 1 if sample $i$ in subgroup $s$ belongs to class $j$, and $0$ otherwise.
-Our primary goal is to perform integrative analysis that considers the overall dependency structure among views, predicts an outcome, incorporates feature selection, and accounts for subgroup heterogeneity to identify common and subgroup-specific variables contributing to variation in the outcome.
+Our primary goal is to perform integrative analysis that considers the overall dependency structure among views, predicts an outcome, incorporates feature ranking, and accounts for subgroup heterogeneity to identify common and subgroup-specific variables contributing to variation in the outcome.